-Chile, a land of extremes, lies between the Pacific Ocean and the Andes and is only 180 kilometres at its widest point.
+Chile is a land of extremes, it lies between the Pacific Ocean and the Andes and is only 180 kilometres at its widest point.
 The huge variance in latitude gives Chile a unique variety of climates and landscapes- from the driest desert on earth in the far north to the fjords and ice floes of the Patagonian south.

-The driest desert on earth where otherworldly landscapes -extensive salt lakes dotted with pink flamingos, volcanoes and geysers – are framed by the Andean mountain range.
+– The Atacama Desert is the driest desert on earth where otherworldly landscapes -extensive salt lakes dotted with pink flamingos, volcanoes and geysers – are framed by the Andean mountain range.

-Located 3,700km off the coast of Chile, with a distinct Polynesian tradition and more than 20,000 archaeological vestiges and Moais.
-Because of its cultural richness, it was declared a World Heritage site by UNESCO in 1995.
+– Located just over 3,700km off the coast of Chile and with a distinct Polynesian tradition, Easter Island has more than 20,000 archaeological vestiges and Moais.

 – Explore the Valdivian forests, crystalline lakes and snow-capped volcanoes of Chile’s northern Patagonian Lakes District.

 – Chile’s Southern Patagonian region contains some of the most dramatic scenery on the continent- including the iconic Torres del Paine National Park.